Shopify/polaris/src/components/Modal/README.md

 ## Best practices

 Use modals for confirmations and conditional changes.
-Avoid using them for stepped experiences or to nest information that could be shown in a more persistent place in the UI.
+They should be thought of as temporary and not be used for information or actions that need to live on in the UI in a persistent way.
 Don’t use modals to display complex forms or large amounts of information.

 Modals should: